Isaac Vassell

-Isaac Cleveland Vassell (born 9 September 1993) is an English professional footballer who plays as a striker for National League South team Bath City.
-He previously played in the Football League for Cardiff City, Plymouth Argyle, Luton Town and Birmingham City and in non-league football for Truro City, Bideford and Weymouth.
+Isaac Cleveland Vassell (born 9 September 1993) is an English professional footballer who plays as a striker.
+He previously played in the Football League for Cardiff City, Plymouth Argyle, Luton Town and Birmingham City and in non-league football for Truro City, Bideford, Weymouth and Bath City.

 Career

 Plymouth Argyle

 Born in Newquay, Cornwall, Vassell made his professional debut on the opening day of 2011–12, coming on as an 82nd-minute substitute for Tom Hitchcock in a 1–1 draw with Shrewsbury Town at the New Meadow.
 He joined Truro City on a work experience loan in March 2012 until the end of the season, where he made six appearances for the club in the Conference South.
 Vassell moved to Bideford on loan in August 2012 for three months.
 He played in two cup matches for Plymouth in 2013–14 before joining Weymouth on loan until the end of the season in March 2014.